G-code generation software for CNC foam cutter

 I have a full video series on using the software on YouTube here

-DevWing Foam2 is a very comprehensive wing cutting software and has every possible option you can think of.
-Too many to cover her.
-It will also allow you to generate cut paths for 3 axis routers to cut rounded wingtips and ribs that can be exported to DXF as well.
-I use this option to build a 3d model in Fusion 360 of the wing with fuselages.
-DevWing has the best cutting simulation of all the software here.
-It’s very useful to see what’s going to happen before you can commit to foam.
+DevWing Foam 2 is a highly comprehensive wing-cutting software with nearly every option you can think of, too many to cover here.
+It also allows you to generate cut paths for 3-axis routers, enabling the creation of rounded wingtips and ribs, which can be exported to DXF files.
+I use this feature to build a 3D model of the wing and fuselage.

 DevFus Foam 2